fix precession/spin command

 No information about this fix is written to binary restart files.

 The precession/spin style is part of the SPIN package.
 This style is only enabled if LAMMPS was built with this package, and if the atom_style “spin” was declared.
-See the Making LAMMPS section for more info.
+See the Build package doc page for more info.